Defending champion Fiji to meet New Zealand in 7s final - WHIZ News

-The Fijians hit the front against with five minutes remaining when Jiuta Wainiqolo scored out wide.
-And when Semi Radradra stood up his defender and strolled to the tryline to help extend the margin to 12 points, chants of “Go Fiji Go” went up from the bench in an otherwise quiet, empty stadium.
+Unflustered, the Fijians hit the front with five minutes remaining when Jiuta Wainiqolo scored out wide.
+And when Semi Radradra stood up his defender and strolled to the tryline to help extend the margin to 12 points, chants of “Go, Fiji, Go!” went up from a small group on the bench in an otherwise quiet, empty stadium.

+“I’m getting used to this now,” said Radradra, who has played at test level in rugby union and rugby league.
+“We started slow in our first two games, we finally got everything back last night.

+“Playing New Zealand is tough (but) we’re going to try to stick in our system, our own way.”

 The U.S. and South Africa will meet for the second time in two days, this time with fifth place on the line.